Mike Quill: Final years

 The TWU did not have the same good relationship with the administration of John V. Lindsay, a liberal Republican who had rebuked Quill shortly before taking office in 1966, as they had had with Mayor Wagner.
 When the TWU's contract with the city expired and Lindsay did not immediately accede to the union's specific pay raise demands, Quill called a strike which lasted twelve days.
 The world's largest subway and bus systems, serving eight million people daily, came to a complete halt.

 The City obtained an injunction prohibiting the strike and succeeded in imprisoning Quill and seven other leaders of the TWU and the Amalgamated Association, which joined in the stoppage, for contempt of court.
 The labor lawyer Theodore W. Kheel mediated the agreement that ended the strike.

-Quill did not waver, responding at a crowded press conference: "The judge can drop dead in his black robes!"
+Quill did not waver, responding at a crowded press conference: "The judge can drop dead in his black robes!".
 The union successfully held out for a sizeable wage increase for the union.
-Other unions followed suit demanding similar raises.
+Other unions followed suit, demanding similar raises.

 Quill died at age 60, three days after the union's victory celebration.
 He had an initial heart attack when he was sent to jail for contempt.
-He was interred at Gate of Heaven Cemetery in Hawthorne, New York, after a funeral Mass at St. Patrick's Cathedral, his casket draped by the Irish tricolor.
+He was interred at Gate of Heaven Cemetery in Hawthorne, New York, after a funeral Mass at St. Patrick's Cathedral, his casket draped with the Irish tricolor.

 Speaking after his death, Martin Luther King eulogised Quill with the following:

 Family

-Quill fathered a son, John Daniel Quill (named after Quill's own father), with his first wife Maria Theresa (Molly) O'Neill, who died before him.
+Quill fathered a son, John Daniel Quill, named after Quill's own father, with his first wife Maria Theresa (Molly) O'Neill, a native of Caherciveen, County Kerry, who died before him.
 His second wife, Shirley Quill, survived him.